jnqnfe/pulse-binding-rust/pulse-sys-simple/README.md

 ### PulseAudio version compatibility

-Finally, fill in the `features` attribute of the dependencies added above with the right compatibility flags (listed within the respective crates’ toml files) to disable functionality for versions of the PulseAudio client library that are too new for you.
-(This compatibility layer targets the entire PA client C API, and you will naturally encounter problems where mismatching version support with the version of PA on your systems).
+The default functionality provided is support for PulseAudio version 8.0 or newer.
+This should be good enough for most needs, however if you _need_ to use something only available in a newer version then you can select the corresponding version compatibility feature to raise the minimum compatibility level.
+You can also reduce support down to even older versions if you wish.
 See the overall project `COMPATIBILITY.md` file for further details.

 ## License